Chattanooga Suspends Curbside Recycling

 Enjoy Fall!

 Regardless of how you deal with your leaves, enjoy fall!
 It’s a beautiful season that’s the beginning of a renewal.
 It features a few of the most fun holidays, the weather is cooler for outdoor activities, and it’s gorgeous.
-Maybe forget raking the leaves and just enjoy the season?
-Thanks for reading, and please subscribe!
+Maybe don’t clear the leaves and just enjoy the season?
+Thanks for reading, and please share and subscribe!

 “Aprils have never meant much to me, autumns seem that season of beginning, spring.”– Truman Capote